lquayle88/quicKM/www/faq.md

 All raw data sets used on this site are publicly available:

-- TCGA project data sets can be found at the National Cancer Institute [Genomic Data Commons Data Portal](https://portal.gdc.cancer.gov/)
+- TCGA project data sets can be found at the National Cancer Institute <a href="https://portal.gdc.cancer.gov/" target="_blank">Genomic Data Commons Data Portal</a>.
-- METABRIC ([Pereira _et al._ Nat Commun 2016](https://pubmed.ncbi.nlm.nih.gov/27161491/)) is available at [cBioPortal](https://www.cbioportal.org/study/summary?id=brca_metabric).
+- METABRIC (<a href="https://pubmed.ncbi.nlm.nih.gov/27161491/" target="_blank">Pereira _et al._ Nat Commun 2016</a>) is available at <a href="https://www.cbioportal.org/study/summary?id=brca_metabric" target="_blank">cBioPortal</a>.

 Each data set has been downloaded from the respective source as raw clinical XML or HTSEQ transcript count data files, compiled into data tables and then manually curated.
-Raw HTSEQ counts have been transformed log<sub>2</sub>(x + 1) and normalised with respect to library size and sequencing depth using the variance stabilising transformation functionality of [DESeq2](https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html).
+Raw HTSEQ counts have been transformed log<sub>2</sub>(x + 1) and normalised with respect to library size and sequencing depth using the variance stabilising transformation functionality of <a href="https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html" target="_blank">DESeq2</a>.

 ### **What is the treatment status of patients in the clinical cohorts?**